 Also, I did my best to suggest a free plugin for all the WordPress performance booster options below.
 However, it would be wise to use one plugin that does all of it.

 I have found WP-Rocket to be best at this, and that’s what I use here at ShoutMeLoud.
-If you are an experienced WordPress guy, then you should focus on the technicality over how to get it done.
-For a newbie who is looking to improve WordPress speed, just grab WP-Rocket plugin, and it will speed up WordPress with just a few clicks.
+Just grab the WP-Rocket plugin, and it will speed up WordPress with just a few clicks.

 Before getting started: